royhodge/MultiChain-Client/README.md

 <a href="https://www.multichain.com/download-install/" target="blank">Multichain</a>.
 Follow the instructions on the main site.
 On Windows, you will need to add Multichain to the PATH variables.
-<a href="https://www.multichain.com/download-install/" target="blank">Here</a> is a great article show how to do it.
+<a href="https://www.multichain.com/download-install/" target="blank">Here</a> is a great article showing how to do it.
 <a href="https://dist.ipfs.io/#go-ipfs" target="blank">GO-IPFS</a>.
 Follow the instructions on the main site.
 It's really easy.

 <a href="https://electronjs.org/docs" target="blank">Electron V5</a>.
 For security, it's always recommended to keep Electron updated to latest version.